Caroline Stanbury Husband: Caroline Taking Time Off From ‘Ladies Of London’ To Support Cem

 — All About The Tea (@AllAboutTheTea_) January 18, 2017

 “You said you weren’t friends with any of the girls but it seems like y’all made up?
 I’m lost!?!
-I thought family,” one person wrote to Caroline Stanbury before last night’s episode of Ladies of London aired on Bravo, to which Stanbury replied, “It’s a long time since we filmed things change and I am just taking space from them x.”
+I thought family,” one person wrote to Caroline Stanbury before last night’s episode of Ladies of London aired on Bravo.

+Stanbury later replied, “It’s a long time since we filmed things change and I am just taking space from them x.”

-As Caroline Stanbury explains, it has been months since the ladies have filmed together and it sounds like she just needs some space.
-One can imagine she feels quite betrayed by some of her co-stars, who spread rumors about her failed business.
+As Caroline Stanbury explains, it has been months since the ladies have filmed together, and it sounds like she just needs some space.
+One can imagine she feels quite betrayed by some of her co-stars who spread rumors about her failed business.
 On the previous season of Ladies of London, Caroline Stanbury revealed that her business was struggling because investors were not willing to dish out money for her.
-Rumors swirled that she was moving to Dubai to run away from her legal problems and Stanbury believed that Marissa Hermer was behind the rumors.
-But she has denied any connection to these rumors.
+Rumors swirled that she was moving to Dubai to run away from her legal problems, and Stanbury believed that Marissa Hermer was behind the gossip.
+However, she has denied any connection to these rumors.

 “I don’t care.
-It’s uninteresting to me,” Marissa Hermer has explained to Bravo about the rumors that Caroline Stanbury was leaving England for Dubai because she wanted to run away from her legal problems stemming from her failed business and angry investors, adding, “Frankly, there are so many rumors about Caroline Stanbury in London that if I was going to spread one, her changing her zip code is pretty low on the list of salacious rumors about her.”
+It’s uninteresting to me,” Marissa Hermer explained to Bravo about the rumors that Caroline Stanbury was leaving England for Dubai because she wanted to run away from her legal problems stemming from her failed business and angry investors.
+“Frankly, there are so many rumors about Caroline Stanbury in London that if I was going to spread one, her changing her zip code is pretty low on the list of salacious rumors about her.”

 Find out more about #LadiesofLondon star @C_Stanbury and her new furniture line! @Bravotv https://t.co/JKlBqTmtvJ pic.twitter.com/Cl3RooEjyR